40+ Colourful Plants to Brighten Up Your Landscape

 Mint Julep could almost make you forget about flowers.
 Almost.
 Just look at the beautiful variegated foliage with broad swatches of white along the borders—that alone is reason enough to grow this geranium.
 By all means, enjoy the scarlet-red flower clusters throughout the summer.
 But when the time comes to deadhead your geraniums, despair not.
 You've still got the foliage.
 Mint Julep grows one ft. tall and wide and are great flower bed plants.

 Bee Balm, Monarda

-As the name implies, bees love the bee balm plant, and this spiky flower can provide some important exotic flavour to your yard.
-Unlike many of the garden plants and flowers on our list, the bee balm doesn’t mind wet soil and more marshy ground, making it more flexible when it comes to planting in clay or tougher soils.
+As the name implies, bees love the bee balm plant, and this spiky flower can provide an exotic flavour to your yard.
+Unlike many of the garden plants and flowers on our list, the bee balm doesn't mind wet soil and marshy ground, making it more flexible when it comes to planting in clay or tougher soils.

-Mock orange (Philadelphus spp.) will captivate you two ways: with its clear-white flowers and yellow centres, and with its sweet perfume, cast in late spring when you’re out and about in the garden and can enjoy it.
-It’s one of the more striking landscaping bushes when in bloom, and a good background plant of 6-8 feet in height the rest of the season.
-It’s hardy in Zones 4-7.
+Mock orange (Philadelphus spp.) will captivate you two ways: with its clear-white flowers with yellow centres, as well as its sweet perfume, cast in late spring when you're out and about in the garden and can enjoy it.
+It's one of the more striking landscaping bushes when in bloom, and a good background plant of 6-8 feet in height the rest of the season.
+It's hardy in Zones 4-7.

 One touch of rosemary and you'll be in seventh heaven because it's one of the best landscaping plants.
 Run the palm of your hand over the evergreen-like foliage and then hold your hand up to your nose.
 You might not want to wash after that—the fragrance is that good!
 Rosemary (Rosmarinus spp.) is an evergreen shrub in Zones 8 and above, a tender annual herb in colder areas.
 You can grow it in a pot and bring it indoors for the winter if you have a bright southwest-facing window.